While they are officially referred to as ‘Financial Agreements’, they are sometimes referred to as ‘Prenuptial Agreements.’

 - How financial settlement (including superannuation entitlements) will be arranged if the marriage or de facto relationship breaks down

 - Financial support (maintenance) of one spouse by the other after the marriage

 - How any children of the union will be supported post-separation

-  It is also important to remember that, in the event of a marriage or relationship break down, the agreement can still be challenged or overturned.
+In the event of a marriage or de facto relationship break down, the agreement can still be challenged or overturned.